jstokesdubose/custcontroltraining/Src/ToC/Environment.md

 ## <a name="javascript">JavaScript Development</a>

 JavaScript may be unfamiliar to many AL developers.
-JavaScript has a very common look to both C# and Java and anyone with any coding experience can likely understand what a JavaScript function does.
+JavaScript has a very common look to both C# and Java and anyone with any of this kind of coding experience can likely understand what a JavaScript function does.

-## Concepts of HTML and the Document Object Model
+## The Content Delivery Network

-One of the additional capabilities of working in a browser will be leveraged: we will cover the ability to download our scripts and style sheets on the fly.
-This is called *Content Delivery.* We'll use *Content Delivery Networks* to acquire scripts and stylesheets for our DataTable Widget.
-We will dynamically load files for the following:
+One of the ways we provide third-party code and styles to our browser application is called *Content Delivery.* We'll use *Content Delivery Networks* to acquire scripts and stylesheets for our DataTable Widget.
+We will dynamically load additional files for the following:
 * Bootstrap (a style library <u>and</u> scripting)
 * jQuery (a javascript library)
 * DataTables (CloudTables) (https://www.datatables.net/)